KEPLA: A Knowledge-Enhanced Deep Learning Framework for Accurate Protein-Ligand Binding Affinity Prediction: Experimental Setup

 \subsection{Datasets}

-We evaluate KEPLA and baselines using the following publicly available benchmark datasets for PLA prediction.
-PDBbind is a widely used dataset that provides multi-dimensional binding structures of protein-ligand complexes along with experimentally determined binding affinities.
-In our experiments, we primarily use PDBbind v2016, which is the most frequently adopted version in recent studies.
-This version consists of three overlapping subsets: The \textit{general set}, containing all 13,283 protein-ligand complexes; The \textit{refined set}, comprising 4,057 higher-quality complexes selected from the general set; The \textit{core set}, including 290 top-quality complexes curated through a rigorous selection process, serving as a benchmark for testing.
+We evaluate KEPLA and baselines on publicly available PLA benchmark datasets.
+We mainly use PDBbind v2016~\cite{liu2015pdb}, which consists of three overlapping subsets: The \textit{general set}, containing all 13,283 protein-ligand complexes; The \textit{refined set}, comprising 4,057 higher-quality complexes selected from the general set; The \textit{core set}, including 290 top-quality complexes curated through a rigorous selection process, serving as a benchmark for testing.
 For convenience, we refer to the 3,767 complexes that belong to the \textit{refined set} but are not in the \textit{core set} as the \textit{refined set} in this paper.
-To further assess generalization ability, we additionally evaluate on the CSAR-HiQ dataset, an external benchmark consisting of two subsets with 176 and 167 protein-ligand complexes, respectively, sourced independently from PDBbind.
+To further assess generalization ability, we also evaluate on the CSAR-HiQ~\cite{smith2011csar} dataset, an external benchmark with two subsets containing 176 and 167 complexes, sourced independently from PDBbind.

+Table~\ref{tab_kg} summarizes the entity and triplet types in our constructed KG, which involves proteins and ligands from the PDBbind \textit{refined set}.
+For the Protein-GO subgraph, we retrieve GO terms from the UniProt\footnote{https://www.uniprot.org} using protein UniProt IDs.
+The terms cover Biological Process, Cellular Component, and Molecular Function categories.
+We retain the top 1,000 most frequent GO terms as GO entities.
+Protein-GO triples are then constructed by linking each protein to its annotated GO terms.
+For the Ligand-LP subgraph, LP entities are extracted from RDKit-parsed ligand MOL files, including molecular descriptors and chemical feature types.
+Ligand-LP triples are constructed by linking each ligand to its corresponding LP entities.
+For proteins or ligands without available annotations, we do not construct the corresponding KG triples, while still retaining them in PLA training through their sequence or molecular graph representations.